-Are expenses related to the formal education at university considered as exempted from tax or taxable (including non-resident)?
+Are expenses related to formal education at university considered as exempted from tax or taxable (including non-resident)?

-Expenses to cover level studies are justified if the employer needs a specialist with such a qualification in order to fulfill his/her goals.
+Expenses to cover level studies are justified if the employer needs a specialist with such a qualification in order to fulfil his/her goals.
 Coverage of the cost of tertiary education by the employer is seen as a normal investment, the aim of which is to create preconditions for the successful employment of the employer in the future.
 When making such an expense, it is justified to expect the employee’s subsequent contribution to recoup the investment made in him.

 The employee must have a valid contract and the employee must have started working.
 The tax credit does not extend to the costs of undergraduate studies once the contract has been concluded, but by convention, work will only start after, for example, three months.

 Thus, the cost of studying a work-related profession can be